 I loved the ‘wine with a view’ stall!
 We actually passed two along the riverside.
 Such a clever idea and so cute too.
 This one was close to Belém.

 If you’ve not walked or cycled along the riverfront to Belém, then get there by train from Cais do Sodre.
 There’s lots to see in Belém, and the Torre de Belém was the highlight for me.
-Unfortunately on the day we visited it was closed due to a strike by the workers so we couldn’t go inside.
+Unfortunately on the day we visited it was closed due to a strike by the workers so we couldn’t go inside but here’s the facts, prices and tips of Belem Tower.
 The tower, built in 1514 – 1520 combines Moorish, Renaissance and Gothic architecture and is simply stunning.